Research

 [Paper + Appendix]

-8. “A Second Chance at Financial Inclusion: The Impact of Repayment Plans and Incentives on Delinquent Digital Borrowers,” with Alfredo Burlando and Silvia Prina.
+7. “A Second Chance at Financial Inclusion: The Impact of Repayment Plans and Incentives on Delinquent Digital Borrowers,” with Alfredo Burlando, Silvia Prina, and Brock Wilson.
 Funded: Center for Effective Action Digital Credit Observatory grant.

 other work